 “In general, when physicians believe a law is unjust, they should work to change the law.
 In exceptional circumstances of unjust laws, ethical responsibilities should supersede legal obligations.”

-With people by the tens of millions unable to afford medicines, we’re in “exceptional circumstances.”Tagged with: American Medical Association, Axios, Customs and Border Patrol
+With people by the tens of millions unable to afford medicines, we’re in “exceptional circumstances.”Tagged with: American Medical Association, Customs and Border Patrol